 This article answers an array of frequently asked questions about optical thin film filters.
 It provides in-depth information on what they are, how they are created, how they perform, and what to look for when selecting an optical thin film filter supplier.

 Optical filters play a key part in providing wavelength selections in earth-observation systems, but they provide a unique challenge in space-based applications.
-At Photonics West 2017, Jason Palidwar with Iridian Spectral talked to us about some of those challenges, and how his organization has addressed them.
+Jason Palidwar with Iridian Spectral talked to us about some of those challenges, and how his organization has addressed them.

 Jason Palidwar with Iridian Spectral Technologies spent some time with us on the last day of SPIE’s 2016 DCS exhibition to talk about the challenges encountered in the mid-wave spectrum and how his company has worked around them.